 Can I have any kind of fruit to eat?

-Unfortunately when it comes to fruit there aren't many options to choose from when you have diabetes, which can be a bit disappointing for some people who do love their fruit.
+Unfortunately, when it comes to fruit there are some limitations, which can be a bit disappointing for some people who do love their fruit.

 Although fruit is a natural food source, one thing to keep in mind is that fruit is high in natural sugar, predominantly fructose.
 This can be slightly problematic for a few different reasons.

-Fructose is managed solely by the liver and diabetes is both a pancreas and a liver problem.
-You don't need to clog up the liver anymore by adding the extra load of additional fructose.
+Fructose is managed solely by the liver and diabetes is partly a pancreas and a liver problem.
+Therefore, you don't need to clog up the liver anymore by adding the extra load of too much additional fructose.

-Well before you decide let's just talk about what types of fruits and how much people can generally handle.
+So let's talk about what types of fruits to include as part of your meal plan, and how much people can generally handle.

 Best Fruit For Type 2 Diabetes